 GPS (Global Positioning System)

 A system that uses a group of satellites to send signals to a receiver, it then calculates the amount of time it took to receive the signal, thereby determining the latitude and longitude coordinates.
 It then overlays the point of reference onto a mapping program, which then displays on the screen.
 Kemwel offers a handheld version of the GPS which can be rented prior to your trip to Europe.
-Visit our GPS and cell phone page to learn more.
+Visit our GPS page to learn more.

 Car rentals are based on 24 hour periods, in which the rental supplier will normally allow a grace period after the 24 hours are up to return the vehicle, without being charged an extra day.
 Most rental companies will allow a grace period of 30 minutes to 1 hour.
 Be sure to check with the rental car supplier upon pick up, as it does vary by company.